ratson/cordova-plugin-admob-free/README.md

 	Android support repository, Google play services, Google repository.

 ## **CAUTION**
--**Do not click your own ads or google could cancel all your accounts.
+- Do not click your own ads or google could cancel all your accounts.
 They have automatic systems checking for this.
-For testing use the  'isTesting: true' javascript variable in the code below.**
+For testing use the  'isTesting: true' javascript variable in the code below.

--**Do not make apps that allow people to download youtube movies, this is against their terms of service also.
-They will find out.**
+- Do not make apps that allow people to download youtube movies, this is against their terms of service also.
+They will find out.

--**Do not make apps that embed youtube movies in a way that is not allowed.**
+- Do not make apps that embed youtube movies in a way that is not allowed.

 ## The MIT License (MIT)